dannytlee/cse15l-lab-reports/week3-lab-report.md

 ## part 1: simplest search engine
 ![Image](l3sc1.png)
 * Whenever a query containing "/add" appeared, I would add whatever string the user puts into the strs arraylist.
 When a query containing "/search" appeared, I would iterate through strs to try to find any string that contains the string that the user input and I would return that string.
 If they put an invalid ath, then "404 Not Found!" would be displayed.
+While I was able to start the NumberServer, I had some trouble starting this search engine server.

 ## part 2: bugs